From the World Heritage inscription for Chaco Culture:

 The buildings, aside from the impressive ancient construction methods and their longevity, also provided a glimpse into the history and culture of the Chaco Culture.
 These buildings were formed to in line with the solar and lunar cycles.
 Hence, it took the Ancient Puebloans several centuries to be able to make accurate astronomic observations that went into the construction of these buildings.

-The Chaco Culture monument and its ruins are located in some of the most arid and sparsely populated areas of the Four Corners region in the US.
+The Chaco Culture monument and its ruins are located in some of the aridest and sparsely populated areas of the Four Corners region in the US.
 Hence, the Chaco Culture sites are considered fragile.
-Since they are considered sacred to the Hopi and Pueblo people, the site was established as a national park in order to reinforce the efforts at preserving what is left of this culture and ancient pueblo community that once inhabited this part of the US.
+Since they are considered sacred to the Hopi and Pueblo people, the site was established as a national park in order to reinforce the efforts at preserving what is left of this culture and ancient Pueblo community that once inhabited this part of the US.
 To this day, efforts are being done in order to preserve the oral accounts of their history and culture, along with their spiritual relationship with the land.

 The most important and largest Chacoan complexes are located within the central canyon region of the park.
 The Pueblo Bonito is the most studied out of these complexes.
 This structure alone covers nearly 2 acres in land area.
 Some parts of this structure are four stories high.
 Other notable structures that belong to the said complex include Pueblo del Arroyo, Casa Rinconada, Kin Kietso, and Pueblo Alto.
 More clusters of great houses are located at the outliers portion of the park.